leoochenn/firstTimeOnGithub/README.md

-#	First time using github
+#	First time on Github
-#	changed in branch feature/README.md

-This is my first time using github,

-##	1.	git init<br>
+Git has three main states for file in the repository:

+1.	** Working Directory **

+files are in their original form, not change yet.

+2.	** Staging Area/Index **

+files are ready to be commit.

+3.	** Commit/HEAD **

+files are committed in the Git repository, but not on the web yet, you need to * git push * it up.

+-	git init

-	create a git repository
+create a git repository.

-##	2.	git status<br>
+-	git status

-	to see the status of the file, commit or not.
+to see the status of the file, track, redy to commitor not.

-##	3.	git add<br>
-	add the file to github

-##	4.	git commit<br>
-	commit the file to github
-	you need to have a message to be able to commit file.
-	exmaple:
+-	git add

+git add <filename...>

+when you do add, the file you added will be in * staging * state,that mean github is keeping track of this file, and it is redy to commit.

+-	git commit

-		git commit -m "added README.md" -m "first time commit file"
+git commit -m "commit message"

-##	5.	git push<br>
-	push the file to github.
-	you need to specify what branch you want to push to.
-	exmaple:
+when you do commit, that means the files have been committed to the Git repository (not yet on the web),you have to * push * it up.

+-	git push

 git push origin master

-##	6. git branch<br>
+git push -u origin master

+this command push the file up to the web.

+-	git branch

-	git branch let you see how many branch you have, and what branch are you in
+`git branch` let you see it what branch are you in.

-## 	7. git checkout
-	git checkout let you change between branches. and you can use git checkout -b exampleName to create a branch with branch name exampleName
+`git branch -b brancdName` let you create a new branch.

+-	git switch

+`git switch branchName` let you switch between branches.